byt3bl33d3r/DeathStar/README.md

 ![Supported Python versions](https://img.shields.io/badge/python-3-brightgreen.svg)

+**As of August 2nd, 2019 this project is no longer maintained as the Empire project (which this project relies on) is not longer supported**

 # DeathStar

 DeathStar is a Python script that uses [Empire's](https://github.com/EmpireProject/Empire) RESTful API to automate gaining Domain Admin rights in Active Directory environments using a variety of techniques.